unicode-org/icu4x/docs/process/style_guide.md

 Note: A type which has **neither Copy or Clone** can still be passed by value or returned from a function, but only when that operation can be determined to always be a "move" of the data (i.e. where only one instance is needed).
 Copy and Clone are needed when duplicate instances need to be created.

+### Implement Copy on Error types and log details :: suggested

+An "error type" is an enum or struct that is usually returned in the `Err` variant of a `Result`.

+In ICU4X, we have a convention of making error types implement `Copy`.
+This is primarily because highly complex error types carry a code size burden: the `Drop` impls of such types are complex and significantly impact on binary size.

+To associate additional metadata with errors, such as file paths, use the `log!` macro.

 ### Implement Eq / PartialEq, Ord / PartialOrd only as needed :: suggested

 Which types implement these traits should be carefully considered and documented.